 - During a leave of absence, students are not permitted to enroll at the University, are not to make degree progress, and are not considered active students.
 Students on a leave of absence are not to fulfill degree requirements during the time on leave.
-If a student plans to be away from the University to work on a thesis, a dissertation, or other degree requirements, this would not constitute a leave of absence and would require enrollment.
+If a student plans to be away from the University to work on a thesis, a dissertation, or other degree requirements, this does not constitute a leave of absence and requires enrollment.

 - International students who apply for a leave of absence must consult with the Office of International Student and Scholar Services regarding how the leave will impact their immigration status.

 - There may be financial implications of withdrawing to take a leave of absence, including for those receiving student loans.
 Depending on the effective date of the leave of absence (withdrawal from the quarter), it may be the case that only a portion of tuition will be refunded and/or that student loan recipients must return a portion of their funds/assistance.
 Before requesting to withdraw for a leave of absence, students must review the Student Finance withdrawal policy, The Graduate School's withdrawal policy, and information on withdrawals and financial aid and follow up with the relevant offices with any questions.
 Students on an approved leave of absence are not eligible for federal financial aid, including Federal Direct Loans.
 In some cases, student loans may not be deferred for the entirety of a leave.
 Students should contact Graduate Financial Aid with questions.